As we continue to grow as a city, how can we make sure we’re supporting everyone who calls Airdrie home?

 Healthcare services were identified by the highest number of respondents as a social need in Airdrie along with affordable market housing and opportunities for youth after graduating high school.

-When asked about the top threemost pressing social needs in Airdrie, respondents indicated healthcare services, mental health services, services for youth, and affordable market housing.
+When asked about the top three most pressing social needs in Airdrie, respondents indicated healthcare services, mental health services, services for youth, and affordable market housing.

 Awareness and usage of social services vary greatly depending on the service in question.
 This is not entirely surprising as residents tend to look for services to meet specific needs.